Letters/Info for FamiliesLetter to Parent 24th February 2020

 How will classrooms be set up?

-We have removed some furniture and desks are as far from each other as possible with only one child per desk.
+We have removed some furniture and desks will be in rows – no children will be facing another child and therefore lowering risk.
 Each child will be provided with their own school stationery (pencil cases must not be brought to school) and exercise books.
 These will be kept in a tray on their desk.
 Children will stay in the same seat each day.
 Children can store lunchboxes under their tables and coats on the back of their chairs.
-No bags, belongings or reading books from home can be brought to school.
+No bags or belongings from home can be brought to school.

 Videos Explaining Social Distancing